 12. Writing About Plants

 If you want a one-stop shop, you must check out Around the Kampfire’s collection.
 She is a second grade teacher, and has put together a great set of resources all on this topic, including tips for getting your students to write about plants.
-All the items are free, and there are so many good ones to choose from!
+There are so many good options to choose from!

 13. Claymation and Flowers

 Another YouTube video with learning about seeds to flowers, this time in claymation!